pjotrp/gnu-install-bin/README.md

 gnu-install-bin is a generic software installer for relocatable GNU Guix binary packages.
-It takes an unpacked directory of packages as copied from the /gnu/store and copies them to a new location (the current working directory by default).
+It takes an unpacked directory of packages as copied from the /gnu/store (this can be created by a closure or guix 'environment') and copies them to a new location (the current working directory by default).
 In the process it translates all contained paths to the new location(s).

 Notice: this project is work in progress.